nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   to add a tutor with add-t: `There are no tutors in the address book.
 Please use /add-t to add a tutor.`

 **Error messages:**
-* `Too many parameters`: list-t does not accept any parameters.
+* No error messages as this command ignores extra parameters.

 ### Adding a schedule: `add-s`